hwj20/auto-config-env/README.md

 Navigate to File > Preferences > Settings (or press Ctrl + , / Cmd + ,).
 Search for "auto_config_env" and enter your API key in the input box.
-Alternatively, you can directly edit the workspace settings (by Ctrl + p and search "Preference:Open Workspace Setting") with:
+Alternatively, you can directly edit the workspace settings (by Ctrl + Shift + p and search "Preference:Open Workspace Setting") with:

 ```json
 {